Good and bad human foods: What to feed and what to not feed your dog

 Seeds from apples, peaches, plums, apricots and cherries

 The seeds, as well as the stems and leaves, of these common fruits contain cyanide, which is poisonous if consumed.
-Larger pips can cause intestinal obstruction.
+Larger pips are a risk for intestinal obstruction.
 While we know not to eat the seeds, our dogs do not, so it is best to keep the fruit bowl out of their reach.

 Symptoms: difficulty breathing, panting, shock